 mimetic – pertaining to or characterized by imitation or mimicry.

-miniature phone plug – a 3.5 mm phone plug.
-Also called a mini phone plug or miniplug.
+miniature phone plug – a 3.5-mm phone plug, available in both the TS and TRS configurations.
+Also called a 3.5-mm miniature plug, 3.5 mm miniplug, miniature phone plug, miniature plug, mini phone plug, or miniplug.
 Often incorrectly referred to an ⅛-inch plug.
-See also TS and TRS.
+See also subminiature plug.

 Mini CD – a smaller version of the compact disc, having a diameter ranging from 60 mm (2.4 in) to 80 mm (3.1 in) , but frequently called a “3-in” CD.
 Mini CDs have a capacity of about a third of a conventional CD.
 They were sometimes used for CD singles, containing up to 24 minutes of audio.

 MiniDisc (MD) – a magneto-optical disc smaller than a compact disc used to record and playback music.
 It uses a form of compression called ATRAC.